bofrim/gorch/README.md

 * [ ] Add a way to run periodic actions on a node (should be an optional configuration option for a node) Figure out what to do with the output of the action.
 * [ ] Setup web hooks for data changes or events related to actions
 * [ ] Setup centralized logging for nodes so logs will be accessible through the orchestrator even if the node is offline
+* [ ] Add a user command to stream logs from either the orchestrator or a specific node